ldemirova/axway-open-docs-1/content/en/docs/operational_insights/production_setup/op_insights_setup_prod_helm.md

 ## Installing ELK Version8

-With the release of v5.7.0 of these AAOI helm charts, in November 2023, the version of the ELK images and the ELK helm charts installed have been upgraded from 7 to 8.
+With the release of v5.7.0 of the AAOI helm charts, in November 2023, the version of the ELK images and the ELK helm charts installed have been upgraded from 7 to 8.
 With this change there are some differences in the method of deployment of the helm chart.
 These differences concern the helm install command.
-All other instructions above for installing and configuring v5.6.0 and lower of the AAOI are relevant for v5.7.0
+Most of the other instructions above for installing and configuring v5.6.0 and lower of the AAOI are relevant for v5.7.0.

-More details on the elasticsearch helm charts 8.5.1 [here:](https://github.com/elastic/helm-charts)
+For further details on the elasticsearch helm charts 8.5.1 see the documentation [here:](https://github.com/elastic/helm-charts)

 ### New install of AAOI using v5.7.0